-With summer coming, I wanted to talk to you about swimsuits and swimsuits mean stretchy materials and lycra...
+With summer coming, I wanted to talk to you about swimsuits, and swimsuits mean stretch fabrics and lycra...
 A very specific material that can be intimidating.

 So, let's see together how to tame this material!